croct-tech/plug-js/README.md

 ## Getting Started

-> For convenience, we will use CodePen for playing with the following example.
+> In this example, we will use CodePen to avoid installing a web server locally.

 Follow the steps below to connect the playground with CodePen: